 This chart uses data from a large government survey called the ‘Family Resources Survey’.
-It works by comparing the data you enter to the incomes of other people in the UK, to see where you stand in the UK population.
-It only includes households headed by a person of working-age.
+It works by comparing the data you enter to the incomes of other households in the UK, to see where you stand in the UK population.

 Because the size of your household matters a lot for your living standards, the chart is based on ‘equivalised incomes’.
 Equivalised incomes are a way of comparing the living standards of households of different sizes.
 For example, a single person on £40,000 a year will have a much higher equivalised income than a family of four on the same income.